ph4r5h4d/wait4it/docs/content/docs/DNS/_index.md

 - If `-dns-expect` is not specified, the check succeeds if any records are found.
 - The expected value uses substring matching, so partial matches work.
 - Custom DNS server format is `host:port` (e.g., `8.8.8.8:53`).
+- **Note on Default Host**: While the default host is set to `127.0.0.1` (application-wide default), you must provide a meaningful domain name or hostname for the DNS check to be effective.
 - The DNS resolver currently supports queries over **UDP only**.
 - For SRV records, use the full format: `_service._proto.name`
 {{< /callout >}}